 You must also consider how to share time with the kids during special holidays such as Christmas, Easter, March Break and Thanksgiving.

 If you embrace a different faith, perhaps you will have other special days you want to address.

 Some alternate special weekends each year.
 For example, Dad gets Thanksgiving in odd numbered years and Mom gets it in even numbered years.

-Sometimes summer vacation is divided equally (for example, two weeks alternating) while others will agree that the regular time-sharing regime will apply but each will get two or three weeks of vacation time with the children upon certain notice.
+Sometimes summer vacation is divided equally (for example, two weeks alternating).
+Others will agree that the regular time-sharing regime will apply but each will get two or three weeks of vacation time with the children upon certain notice.